 This could be where you are located, or where you offer your services.

-“Our service area includes all of Colorado and parts of surrounding states” or “We offer the best pie in Colorado at our Denver location at 155 Lowry” or “Our delivery area is 20 miles from zip code 80230” or “We offer the best web design, Colorado and beyond“.
+“Our service area includes all of Colorado and parts of surrounding states” or “We offer the best pie in Colorado at our Denver location at 155 Lowry” or “Our delivery area is 20 miles from zip code 80230” or “We offer the best web design, Denver and beyond“.

 - any awards you have won